HarrisonScarfone/Recommendations-App/README.md

 # Find Me A Gift!

 Well, here we go with the first attempt at an app that I intend to finish in some sort of describable time frame.
+For the record, I do eventually intend to put this on the app store; gotta get that official app dev card at some point.

 ## Disclaimer